Minnesota State Community & Technical College

 Building the Academic Operation Infrastructure to Achieve Equity 2030

-“You can’t have a lofty goal and accomplish all of this without having an effective and efficient infrastructure.
-Academic Operations is at the core of that.
+“You can’t accomplish this without having an effective and efficient infrastructure.
+Academic operations is at the core of that.
 If processes like scheduling aren’t streamlined and effective, you’re never going to reach your end objective.” - Matt Borcherding, Provost

 “Coursedog is enabling us to empower students to really take ownership over their schedule.
 It’s going to be incredible to have the ability to put together a schedule that really matches the needs of our student demographics.” - Alicia Carley, Dean of Liberal Arts and Sciences